DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

   The String class provides methods to manipulate strings.

-  • string.Length: Gets the length of a string.
+  â€¢ string.Length: Gets the length of a string.

       string message = "Hello, world!";
     int length = message.Length; // length = 13